-IMPLEMENTATION OF OTHER POLITICAL NORMS, PRINCIPLES, DECISIONS AND INTERNATIONAL HUMANITARIAN LAW
+4. IMPLEMENTATION OF OTHER POLITICAL NORMS, PRINCIPLES, DECISIONS AND INTERNATIONAL HUMANITARIAN LAW

-How does your State ensure that International Humanitarian Law and the Laws of War are made widely available, e.g., through military training programmes and regulations?
+4.1 How does your State ensure that International Humanitarian Law and the Laws of War are made widely available, e.g., through military training programmes and regulations?

 The Slovenian Armed Forces (SAF) are obliged to respect the provisions of international humanitarian law in all their activities.
-As a basis, Article 4 (Compliance with the international law of armed conflict) of the Defence Act (Official Gazette of the Republic of Slovenia, No. 103/04 - Official Consolidated Text, 95/15 and 139/20) stipulates "that all forms of military and civil defence shall be based on and implemented in accordance with the principles of the international Law of armed conflict or adopted international obligations."
+As a basis, Article 4 (Compliance with the international law of armed conflict) of the Defence Act (Official Gazette of the Republic of Slovenia, No. 103/04 - official consolidated text, 95/15 and 139/20) stipulates "that all forms of military and civil defence shall be based on and implemented in accordance with the principles of the international Law of armed conflict or adopted international obligations."
 Article 43(8) of the Defence Act explicitly states that "no one may issue or execute an order if it is clear that doing so would commit a criminal offence or violate the provisions of the international Law of armed conflict".
-Additionally, paragraphs five and six of Article 48a of the Defence Act (Military service abroad) stipulate that "members of the Slovenian Armed Forces units performing military service in accordance with the Rules of Service in the Slovenian Armed Forces, unless otherwise provided by a treaty or any other legal act on the basis of which military service is performed outside the state."
+Additionally, paragraphs five and six of Article 48a of the Defence Act (Military service abroad) stipulate that "members of the Slovenian Armed Forces units performing military service outside the state shall be subordinate to their commanders, and shall perform their military service in accordance with the Rules of Service in the Slovenian Armed Forces, unless otherwise provided by a treaty or any other legal act on the basis of which military service is performed outside the state."